palladians/pallad/packages/web-provider/README.md

 # @palladxyz/web-extension

-🚧 This package is a WIP 🚧
+🚧 This package is a WIP & implementation of RFC-0008/-0009 🚧

 This package has been heavily inspired by the [WalletConnect Monorepo](https://github.com/WalletConnect/walletconnect-monorepo).